datacamp-content-public/courses-using-tensorflow-in-r-arpad-toth/slides/chapter_1_b5e84ac8dfe63b0ee9f2b2fd35cb3420.md

 `@script`
-In the previous section, we created our input function, defined the feature columns and our linear regressor.
+In the previous section, we created our input function, and defined the feature columns and our linear regressor.
 Now we are in the right position to train and evaluate our model.

-Moreover, as the last step we will predict miles per gallon values for the first 3 rows.

-Ok, let's move on.
+To train the model, we need a training and a validation dataset.

 ---